Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Introduction

-The paper is organized as follows: In Sec.~\ref{sec:Theoretical formalism}, we briefly review the QVE approach and introduce the external electric field.
+The paper is organized as follows: In Sec.~\ref{sec:Theoretical formalism}, we briefly review the QVE and introduce the external electric field which we study in this work.
 Sec.~\ref{sec:Momentum spectra} presents numerical results for the momentum distribution, including a semiclassical analysis based on turning points.
 We discuss the number density in Sec.~\ref{sec:Number density} and conclude in Sec.~\ref{sec:Conclusion}.